Chas McCormick Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The 9.9 strikeouts per nine innings put together by the Twins pitching staff leads MLB.
+- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff paces MLB.

-- The Twins' 3.43 team ERA ranks second among all league pitching staffs.
+- The Twins' 3.43 team ERA ranks second across all league pitching staffs.

-- Twins pitchers combine to allow the second-fewest home runs in baseball (50 total, 0.9 per game).
+- Twins pitchers combine to give up 51 home runs (0.9 per game), the third-fewest in the league.

-- The righty's last time out was on Tuesday against the San Francisco Giants, when he tossed five innings, surrendering two earned runs while giving up six hits.
+- The righty last appeared on Wednesday against the San Francisco Giants, when he tossed five innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.